isovector/thinking-with-types/prose/fundamentals/2-kinds.markdown

 :kind!
 AppendSymbol "thinking" " with types"
 ```

-Additionally, we are capable of comparing `Symbol`s via the `CmpSymbol`
+Additionally, we are capable of comparing `kind:Symbol`s via the `CmpSymbol`
 primitive.

 ```{ghci=code/Kinds.hs}